 The IGMS was officially founded on November 11, 1955: Erwin Ratz was elected President, Alma Mahler Honorary Member and Bruno Walter Honorary President.
 Ratz (1898–1973) had been a student of Guido Adler, Arnold Schönberg (from 1917) and Anton Webern (from 1925), together with Schönberg and 18 other members of his circle of students and friends he had founded the Verein für musikalische Privataufführungen (Association for Private Musical Performances) in 1918 and taught from 1945 until his death in 1973 theory of form at the Academy/Hochschule for Music and Performing Arts in Vienna (as a Professor since 1957).
-The first board of the IGMS included important personalities from art and science such as Theodor W. Adorno, Ernst Krenek, Rafael Kubelík, Willem Mengelberg, Georg Solti, Ernst Reeser, and Donald Mitchell as well as – on the part of the Philharmonic – managing director Helmut Wobisch and chairman Hermann Obermeyer.
+The first board of the IGMS included important personalities from art and science such as Theodor W. Adorno, Ernst Krenek, Rafael Kubelík, Rudolf Mengelberg, Georg Solti, Eduard Reeser, and Donald Mitchell as well as – on the part of the Philharmonic – managing director Helmut Wobisch and chairman Hermann Obermeyer.
 An important initiative on the part of the Vienna Philharmonic during the founding period was the performance of Mahler’s Ninth Symphony on March 2 and 3, 1957 under the direction of Rafael Kubelík, during which the article “Aufgaben und Ziele der Internationalen Gustav Mahler Gesellschaft” (Tasks and Goals of the International Gustav Mahler Society) was published in the orchestra’s newsletter.

 The early days of the IGMS coincided with a phase in which Mahler’s symphonies continued to be received very hesitantly.
 All the more it required a high level of commitment on the part of the IGMS, above all its President Erwin Ratz, who significantly promoted Mahler’s profile as a “pioneer for new music.”
 Ratz’s main interest was on the one hand the analytical examination of Mahler’s works, pursuing an approach committed to Schoenberg’s music-theoretical concepts, and on the other hand the establishment of a complete critical edition.
 Only this would ensure a solid scholarly study of the work and provide the basis for text-critical performances of Mahler’s œuvre.
 To a much lesser extent, Ratz was concerned with Mahler’s biography, a venture that was subsequently pursued primarily by Henry Louis de La Grange, Donald Mitchell, and Edward E. Reilly.
 This focus of the IGMS’s activities and the desire for an increase in the number of performances and thus a greater popularity of Mahler were reflected not least in the statutes of the IGMS: The “promotion of Gustav Mahler’s work through performances, production of records and other sound carriers, through stimulation of and support for scholarly work, by establishing ties to broadcasting companies and by hosting lectures” were listed as top priorities.
 In addition, it was considered necessary to establish a “comprehensive documentation of sources and literature” based on the model of the Beethoven archive in Bonn, a Mahler library, and a publication series in which important research relating to Mahler should be published.
 Ultimately, the project was pursued to preserve the places where Mahler worked, in particular the “composing huts”, and to make them accessible to an interested public.
 All this required a lot of time and energy as well as financial support, which in the beginning was only provided by membership fees from the founders, promotors, and members of the IGMS, but soon also by subsidies from both the Federal Ministry for Education and Art and the Cultural Office of the City of Vienna.
 At the same time, there was a gradual internationalization of Mahler research by foreign Mahler societies, with the founding of the Dutch Mahler Foundation (1956) being of particular importance.